-Research interests: Statistical physics and nonlinear dynamics, with a computational flavour
+Research interests: Computational statistical physics and nonlinear dynamics

 - Dynamics in random environments